SAS Scandinavian Airlines, Public domain, via Wikimedia Commons

 Bernt Balchen was born just outside of Kristiansand, Norway on October 23, 1899.
 He was known as a navigator, mechanical engineer, polar aviator and distinguished military leader in the course of his life.

 While his military career began in WWI, Balchen never saw any action in that conflict.
-He did, however, experience serious wounds during a calvary charge in the Finnish Civil War, which turned him toward athletics, and he trained to represent Norway as a boxer for the 1920 Olympics.
+He did, however, experience serious wounds during a cavalry charge in the Finnish Civil War, which turned him toward athletics, and he trained to represent Norway as a boxer for the 1920 Olympics.
 When he was notified of his qualification for flight training in the Royal Norwegian Navy Air Service, he pursued that instead.

 The feats Balchen accomplished in aviation from that point forward were impressive.
 He was instrumental in the rescue mission for explorer Roald Amundsen from the Svalbard archipelago, which resulted in the two men becoming life-long friends.
 He supported other polar flights with both his mechanical, outdoor, and survival skills.
 In 1929 as chief pilot, he became one of the first men to fly over the South Pole.
 That flight is still considered one of history’s greatest aviation accomplishments.